 - Gathering and processing fee-based revenues.
 Increased volumes from production in the Eagle Ford Shale resulted in increased fee-based revenues of \$26 million.
-Additionally, increased volumes from the growth of ETP assets in West Virginia and Louisiana provided an increase in ETP's fee-based margin of \$18 million. - Non fee-based contracts and processing margin.
-ETP's non fee-based gross margins increased \$49 million primarily due to higher NGL prices.
+Additionally, increased volumes from the growth of our assets in West Virginia and Louisiana provided an increase in our fee-based margin of \$18 million. - Non fee-based contracts and processing margin.
+Our non fee-based gross margins increased \$49 million primarily due to higher NGL prices.
 The composite NGL price for 2011 was \$1.30 per gallon as compared to \$1.02 per gallon in 2010.
 Lower equity NGL production volumes partially offset this increase. - Other midstream gross margin.
 The increase in other midstream gross margin was due to increased margin associated with processing where third party processing was utilized.
-Additionally, ETP recorded unrealized gains of \$3 million in 2011 associated with marketing activities compared to unrealized losses of \$13 million in 2010.
-For the years ended December 31, 2011 and 2010, other midstream margin was net of \$36 million and \$40 million, respectively, of fees charged by ETP intrastate transportation systems.
-These fees were recognized as income by ETP's intrastate transportation and storage segment and have no effect on ETP's consolidated results of operations.
+Additionally, we recorded unrealized gains of \$3 million in 2011 associated with our marketing activities compared to unrealized losses of \$13 million in 2010.
+For the years ended December 31, 2011 and 2010, other midstream margin was net of \$36 million and \$40 million, respectively, of fees charged by our intrastate transportation systems.
+These fees were recognized as income by our intrastate transportation and storage segment and have no effect on our consolidated results of operations.

 Unrealized (Gains) Losses on Commodity Risk Management Activities.
-ETP's midstream segment recorded unrealized gains of \$3 million in 2011 compared to unrealized losses of \$13 million in 2010 primarily due to a decrease in the volume of hedging activities of ETP's marketing affiliate.
+Our midstream segment recorded unrealized gains of \$3 million in 2011 compared to unrealized losses of \$13 million in 2010 primarily due to a decrease in the volume of hedging activities of our marketing affiliate.